popolonfr/Flash-ROM-SCC-Cartridge/README.md

 This function disables access to the Flash memory while the touch button is held.
 However, once a ROM loaded in the cartridge is running, the touch function is ignored until the system is reset.

+### How to Use It

+To program a ROM image into the cartridge, you will need an MSX computer with at least 64 KB of RAM and a storage device (floppy disk, hard disk, etc.) containing a bootable DOS 1 or DOS 2 system, the ROM image file to be programmed, and the ROM loader.

 ## Register access

 To read from or write to a cartridge register, you must first select the slot containing the cartridge.
 Once the slot is selected, the register can be accessed by reading from or writing to its address.